succinction/12Coins_remastered/README.md

-# Solves the 12 coin puzzle
+# 12 coin puzzle with coins and scale.